 2. Odin Adjustable Gas Block

 Odin gas block enables you to adjust the amount of gas which is used to run your AR-15 system.
-Rifles with non-adjustable gas blocks are usually over-gassed which means that more gas flows through the system than needed.
-It makes it more reliable but also you are going to feel more recoil.
-Adjusting the gas block is simple and means that you can fine tune your AR-15 and have the actual amount of gas which is needed for your rifle to eject the fired shell and chamber a new round.
-Make sure to test your system and that bolt stays open after the last round fired.
-Have a little more gas than needed to make sure that your rifle will work reliable during cold weather or when dirty.
+Rifles with non-adjustable gas blocks are usually over-gassed, which means that more gas flows through the system than needed.
+It makes it more reliable, but also you are going to feel more recoil.
+Adjusting the gas block is simple and means that you can fine-tune your AR-15 and have the actual amount of gas which is needed for your rifle to eject the fired shell and chamber a new round.
+Make sure to test your system, and that bolt stays open after the last round fired.
+Have a little more gas than needed to make sure that your rifle will work reliably during cold weather or when dirty.

 Another good feature of the low profile Odin gas block is that you can install aftermarket handguards without problems.
 There are so many of them available on the market today!

 |Get Odin Gas Block on Brownells|